seankhliao/mono/_web/sean.liao.dev/src/events.md

 ##### _12025-02-12_ Kikuo

-I guess when their social handles are kikuo*sound, it's not unexpected for [\_kikuo*] be more like sounds in a modern art exhibition.
+I guess when their social handles are "kikuo sound", it's not unexpected for [_kikuo_] be more like sounds in a modern art exhibition.
 That's not to say it wasn't good, just less... melodic?
 They're certainly proud of their work,